cpp-tutor/learnmoderncpp-tutorial/04-functions.md

 ## Non-returning and noexcept functions

 It is possible to write a function which never returns, for example using an infinite loop.
-Another example might be a function that causes an abnormal early exit from the running program; the Modern C++ way of doing this is to throw an exception, or even call `std::terminate()` directly (the C Standard Library also provides `abort()`, `exit()` and `quick_exit()` but these do not deallocate all global objects correctly).
+Another example might be a function that causes an abnormal early exit from the running program; the Modern C++ way of doing this is to throw an exception, or even to call `std::terminate()` directly (the C Standard Library also provides `abort()`, `exit()` and `quick_exit()` but these do not deallocate all global objects correctly).
 The way to indicate this property to the compiler is to use the `[[noreturn]]` attribute when declaring the function, as shown in this example program:

 ```cpp
 // 04-noreturn.cpp : program which does not return from main()